danielhelfand/blog_posts/CustomComponent.md

 languages, the catalog is also flexible in allowing you to add your own `builder images` to support an infrastructure pattern that is not preloaded in the catalog.

-Recently, I was working with `Minishift`, which is a local tool for running OpenShift 3.11 and below locally.
+Recently, I was working with `Minishift`, which is a tool for running OpenShift 3.11 and below locally.
 I was using OpenShift Do (`odo`), the developer-focused CLI for OpenShift, to try and deploy a Java component as part of an application. `odo` uses the Developer Catalog to deploy local source code to OpenShift and start up